M00nlightbee/Skills-Enablement-DCCG/README.md

 ### 🔍 Card Breakdown

-- **Opponent's Mana (Top Left)**
+- **Mana Cost (Top Left)**
-  Shows how much energy the opponent has left.
-Starts at 10.
-When it hits 0, they lose!
+  Shows the amount of mana required to play card

-- **Player's Mana (Bottom Left)**
+- **Effect Value (Bottom Left)**
-  Your energy level!
-You need mana to play cards.
-Starts at 10, game ends if it drops to 0.
+  Effect can be attack/heal/mana value:
+    - for attack the number of damage to be dealt
+    - for heal number of health you can gain and
+    - for mana number of mana you can gain for each question you get right(each correct answer gives 1 mana)

 - **Card Name (Top Center)**
   Every card has a cool name — like “Cyber Firewall” or “AI Strike”.